Architecture (ARCH)

 ARCH 3114 (3) History and Theory of Architecture 1

-Focusing on buildings, this lecture is a survey of the built environment starting with some of the first structures built by humans and moving through time to the Industrial Revolution.
+Focusing on buildings, surveys the built environment starting with some of the first structures built by humans and moving through time to the Industrial Revolution.
 The course focuses on the development of major styles, influential people, and the drivers of building form.

-Requisites: Requires prerequisite course of ENVD 1024 (minimum grade C-) and restricted to Program in Environmental Design (ARPLU) students or restricted to Architectural Engineering (AREN) majors only with 57-180 credits (Junior or Senior).
+Requisites: Requires prerequisite course of ENVD 1024 (minimum grade C-) and restricted to all majors in Environmental Design (ARCH, EPOD, LAND, PLAN) and open option (ENVD) or Architectural Engineering (AREN) majors only with 57-180 credits (Junior or Senior).

 Recommended: Corequisite ARCH 3100.